userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

       - audio-playback
 ```

+This interface enables an app to play sounds whilst under `strict` confinement.
+It isn't strictly necessary when testing a snap under `devmode` confinement - if you're having sound related issues in `devmode` then it is likely that there is another issue, such as a missing library.
+This is the case with our `kcalc-example` snap.

 KCalc plays error sounds using KDE's *KNotification* Framework, which in turn relies upon the *libcanberra* audio system.
-Whilst our application has access to the main *libcanberra* library, it doesn't have access to the *libcanberra-pulse* plugin, so we need to bundle it with our snap.
+Whilst our application has access to the main *libcanberra* library, it doesn't have access to the *libcanberra-pulse* plugin, so we need to bundle it with our `kcalc-example` snap.

-The easiest way to bundle a library with a snap is to add it to the `stage-packages` section of the main build part.
+The easiest way to add a library to a snap is to add it to the `stage-packages` section of the main build part.
 Snapcraft will then fetch that library, as well as any other libraries or data that it depends on, at the start of the build.

 This behaviour is usually very helpful, but in our case it leads to unwanted duplication, as the dependencies of *libcanberra-pulse* are already bundled in the platform snap provided by the `kde-neon` extension.
-To avoid this, and keep the size of our snap as small as possible, we can use `override-pull` and `override-build` to make Snapcraft download and install just the library we need.
+To avoid this, and keep the size of our snap as small as possible, we can use `override-pull` and `override-build` to make Snapcraft download and exact the minimum needed.

 We're going to do this by adding a new part to *snapcraft.yaml* named `sound-support` as follows: